sofblocks/sofblocks.github.io/_posts/blog/2020-07-07-attackingad.md

 Well we have other protocols such as RADIUS and LDAP (Lightweight Directory Access Protocol)

 LDAP is an open and cross platform protocol used for directory services authentication.
-It enable communication between different directory services servers
+It enable communication between different directory services servers.

 ## Windows Name Resolutions: